Bylaws of The Association of Professional Dog Trainers, Inc.

 Candidates running for the Board Trustees of the Association shall not concurrently serve on the Board of Trustees/Directors of another national or international dog training/behavior organization.
 This does not include membership on the Board of the APDT Foundation.

-Any Professional, Full or Lifetime member of the Association may nominate another Professional, Full or Lifetime member as a candidate for election as Trustee.
-The candidate must have been a Professional, Full or Lifetime member for two years prior to March 1st of that year.
+Any Premium Professional, Professional, or Lifetime member of the Association may nominate another Professional, Full or Lifetime member as a candidate for election as Trustee.
+The candidate must have been a Premium Professional, Professional, Full or Lifetime member for two years prior to March 1st of that year.
 Each Member nominated by twenty or more Members (a Member may not nominate him/herself) will have his/her name forwarded to the Nomination Committee upon return of the completed candidate packet.

 The Nominating Committee is charged with recruiting candidates and evaluating all nominations submitted, ensuring that nominees meet the established criteria for Board service.